motiz007/gittest/README.md

 this is my gittest tutorial
-i want to blah blah
+i want to make an update to this file this is version two